Putin foe Navalny gets 9 more years in Russian prison

 His new conviction is on charges of embezzling money that he and his foundation raised over the years and of insulting a judge during a previous trial.
 Navalny, who will appeal the ruling, has rejected the allegations as politically motivated.

+In Washington, State Department spokesman Ned Price condemned the court’s “sham ruling” as “the latest in a series of attempts to silence Navalny and other opposition figures and independent voices.”

-Germany condemned the verdict, with its Foreign Ministry calling it “part of the systematic instrumentalization of the Russian judicial system against dissidents and the political opposition.”
+Germany also denounced the verdict, with its Foreign Ministry calling it “part of the systematic instrumentalization of the Russian judicial system against dissidents and the political opposition.”

 It wasn’t immediately clear whether Navalny must serve the new nine-year sentence in addition to the 2½ years, or where he will serve it.
 Prosecutors originally asked for a 13-year sentence.
 The judge also imposed a fine of 1.2 million rubles (about $11,500).